-Classification of Learning Set and Test Set Samples/Scores Plot of c & Test,
+Classification of Learning Set and Test Set

-Always Use an Independent

-Test Set to Validate Your Model(s)!!!
+Always Use an Independent Test Set to Validate Your Model(s)!!!

 Even the Most Expensive Cars Require Regular Maintenance

 - Periodically Revalidate Model to make sure conditions have not changed over time

 - Update Model if necessary

 - many new tools to assist in this process.